croxton/crush/README.md

 This plugin is a wrapper for CSS Crush that allows you to use it in ExpressionEngine templates.

+## Requirements

+* ExpressionEngine 2.x
+* PHP 5.3 or later
+* The PHP function `parse_ini_file` is sometimes disabled by web hosts in the php.ini file.
+CSS Crush requires this function to be enabled.

 ## Installation

 1. Copy the crush folder to ./system/expressionengine/third_party/
+2. Create a folder 'cache' somewhere in your public webroot and make it writable by PHP
-2. Open your webroot index.php file, find the "CUSTOM CONFIG VALUES" section and add the following lines:
+3. Open your webroot index.php file, find the "CUSTOM CONFIG VALUES" section and add the following lines:

 ###

-	$assign_to_config['crush_output_dir'] = '/path/to/cache'; // no trailing slash
+	$assign_to_config['crush_output_dir'] = '/path/to/cache'; //no trailing slash

 (if you're using a custom config bootstrap file, add the config items there instead)